 Have you ever seen a stowaway?
 If you have seen a bed bug, then you definitely have seen one.
 They enter houses by hitchhiking on luggage, furniture, boxes, clothing, and other similar items.
 Good hygiene actually has nothing to do with getting bed bugs.
 Everyone can have them, from the cleanest of homes to 5-star hotels, motels, and practically everyone can have them.
 If your house is full of clutter, though, the better for them because it can provide a very good hiding place for the bed bugs.
 If you have had some signs of bed bugs, like bed bug bites on the skin, then you may want to call in the best companies that can get rid of bed bugs for me, Go-Forth Pest Control.

-If you are not sure, though, on how to know if you have these pests in your house, then we shall discuss in a little more detail about the signs of bed bugs later in this article.
+If you are not sure, though, how to know if you have these pests in your house, then we shall discuss in a little more detail the signs of bed bugs later in this article.
 Be wary, because once bed bugs get to your home, they can easily spread And once they do, it will be very hard and costly to stop them.

 Bed bugs are nocturnal creatures that are out for blood.
 They are small, wingless, biting insects that can multiply easily.
 They feed during the night as humans sleep.
-They are found in all parts of the world, save for Antarctica were they probably would not survive anyway.
+They are found in all parts of the world, save for Antarctica where they probably would not survive anyway.
 The adult bed bugs are about 5.5 mm in length, the same size as an Appleseed.
 Their bodies are oval in shape, with broad, flat bodies.
 Their heads are broad as well.
-They have dark brown bodies but turn into red and bloat after a blood meal.
+They have dark brown bodies but turn red and bloat after a blood meal.
 They get a blood meal usually every 3 to 7 days.

 The eggs are just 1 mm in size, hardly visible.
 These eggs are white in color, making it hard to distinguish them.
 If you see one you would not really know it was an egg from a bed bug.
-One reason it would be very hard to stop a bed bug infestation is that the female bed bugs can lay as much as 200 eggs in her lifetime.
+One reason it would be very hard to stop a bed bug infestation is that the female bed bugs can lay as many as 200 eggs in her lifetime.
 That would be 2 to four eggs a day.
 The eggs would hatch after 6 to 17 days.